PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 Download the editor from the website [https://www.sublimetext.com/](https://www.sublimetext.com/).
 (Isn't it nice that the download is only 8.8 MB?)
 As I am on Windows 10, I will describe the installation and use of the editor on that platform.
-I do have the Windows Subsystem for Linux installed and I use it regularly, so I will describe use of Julia with Linux from within the editor running on Windows.
+I do have the Windows Subsystem for Linux installed and I use it regularly, so I will describe use of Julia running in an Ubuntu Linux from within the editor running on Windows.

 ### Install Package Control